srflaxu40/911-firedatas/README.md

 ---

-## Writing to stream:
+## Writing / Reading to stream:
 ```
 ./write_to_stream.sh
 ```

-## Reading from stream and writing to firehose, which then writes to s3 bucket specified in your `tk_env` file:
+* While this writes to the kinesis stream, run the below python script to consume, and then put records into your firehose delivery stream:

 * `python 911-etl.py`

 ---